Comic-Con International – July 18-21, 2019 Thursday – Sunday

 San Diego Convention Center

-During the 2011 convention, at least 80 TV shows were represented, compared to about 35 films.
+During previous conventions, at least 80 TV shows were represented, compared to about 35 films.
 The shows not only promote in the exhibit halls, but also use screenings and panels of various actors, writers, producers, and others from their shows.
-2016 will be even more exciting!
+2019 will be even more exciting!

 Trackback from your site.